norcams/docs-enduser/docs/enddate.rst

 ..
 IMPORTANT:: **This page is under construction.
 The end date policy
 	       is not yet live**

-All NREC projects shall have an end date, which defines its lifetime as an active project.
-This document outlines what happens **before** a project reaches its end date, **when** a project reaches its end date, and **after** the end date.
+All NREC projects have a life span determined by the date of the creation and the end date.
+This document outlines what happens to a project

+* **before** it reaches its end date
+* **when** it reaches its end date
+* **after** the end date

+The figure below is a graphical representation of the life cycle of a project.
+The project is created and enters normal operation.
+At the end of its lifetime it enters quarantine status for 90 days and is then deleted.

 .. figure:: images/project-lifecycle.drawio.png
    :align: center
    :alt: Project Lifecycle